🏈 Sydney, Australia

 Bondi Beach dressing sheds built in 1911

 In 1923 Waverley Council commenced the implementation of the Bondi Beach and Park Improvement Scheme.
-The scheme included provision of a kiosk and surf sheds, three lavatory blocks, a bandstand, parks to surround the buildings and increased car and pedestrian facilities.
 A competition was held to design the structures, which was won by the architectural firm of Robertson and Marks.
-The opening of the pavilion 1929 attracted an estimated crowd of up to 200 000.
+The opening of the pavilion in 1929 attracted an estimated crowd of up to 200,000.
 The low-lying pavilion originally included a ballroom, a cabaret theatre, an auditorium, as well as Turkish baths and change rooms.
 By 1929 an average of 60,000 people were visiting the beach daily during summer weekends.

 Bondi Beach Surf Pavilion circa 1930 — Souvenir postcard